-Hey out there Dedoosers!
-In this blog we intend to go over some processes for keeping your data safe and accessible in the event that anything goes wrong.
+Hey out there Dedooser's!
+In this Article we intend to go over some processes for keeping your data safe and accessible in the event that anything goes wrong.
 We do our best to keep everything safe and secure on our servers but in the event that you are unable to access those servers and still need the data, what is a Dedooser to do?
 Well, we have options.

 At any time in Dedoose you are able to export portions or the entire project.
 While this gets us most of the way towards having local backups of our data, this comes with one important word of warning.
 KEEP THE SOURCE DOCUMENTS!
 By source documents I mean the original media files imported into Dedoose, keep them all.
-It’s not a terrible idea to even have a complete copy of each file stored elsewhere as well, a usb stick, another computer or an online shared drive could serve this purpose, or all of the above if you want maximum redundancy.
+It’s not a terrible idea to even have a complete copy of each file stored elsewhere as well, a USB stick, another computer or an online shared drive could serve this purpose, or all of the above if you want maximum redundancy.
 While getting portions of the various kinds of data exported out of Dedoose is fairly simple, the actual media files are only available for export one at a time.
 This can be very costly in terms of time, best to skip the need and just keep the media files handy just in case.

 Which brings us to our next topic here, what kinds of export is best for backing up your data locally?
 It’s easy to assume that the ‘Export Project’ function has everything necessary, and assuming you keep copies of the source files you’d be almost completely correct.
 Although this comes with it’s own word of warning, as the project export function will leave you with a zip file that can be imported into Dedoose to recreate an entire project, in terms of opening and reviewing this data outside of Dedoose you will find the zip file lacking.
 Without getting to technical this is because the zip file was never meant to be an actual copy of the project, it’s a lot more like an address book of where to find all that data within our servers.
 This doesn’t eliminate it’s usefulness, this is still a good backup to have just in case a user preforms an irreversible action by mistake.
 It does mean however that you would need Dedoose to really be able to make use of this file, and while we love our application we are also aware that you may have need of the data but not within Dedoose.
 Good thing we kept our source files!
 Between those files and an export of the excerpts including the descriptor data, that’s the entire project.